 Shopify’s order management allows you to track payments, orders, and shipping status.
 You can create customized filters and send real-time notifications.

 Marketing – Your marketing strategy will need to be delivered consistently across multiple channels, ultimately bringing potential customers to the product pages on your site.
 You will be looking for tools to help optimize and streamline your processes to achieve the best results.

 VTEX allows you to add coupons and pre-defined promotions, bundles and progressive discounts.
 The pricing module allows you to modify all product prices and establish pricing rules.

 In the Shopify CMS you can create coupon codes for percentages or specific fixed discounts, or to offer free shipping, for example.
 You can also enter comparison prices to show savings during sales or promotions.

 Both platforms offer powerful ecommerce tools to help you grow your business.
 Your choice will depend on your requirements.
-If you are looking for long-term scalability and customisation then VTEX is worth serious consideration.
-For fast and straightforward implementation, Shopify could be an attractive option although you will need to consider any customisations carefully.
+If you are looking for long-term scalability and customization then VTEX is worth serious consideration.
+For fast and straightforward implementation, Shopify could be an attractive option although you will need to consider any customizations carefully.

 Please get in touch if you would like to discuss how these outstanding ecommerce platforms could work for your business.

 Here are some of the ecommerce trends for 2022 we expect to see coming to...